 \subsection{Horizontal Descent}

 Recall that for every object $X$ in a tangent category $\Cscr$, its tangent bundle $p_X: TX \to X$ is a differential bundle over $X$.
-As shorthand, if a morphism $f: X \to Y$ is $p_X$-carrable, we will write that $f$ is a $p$-carrable morphism.
-Now if $f:X \to Y$ is a $p$-carrable morphism, the naturality square
+As a shorthand, if a morphism $f: X \to Y$ is $p_X$-carrable, we will write that $f$ is a $p$-carrable morphism.
+In particular, the projection of the tangent bundle is $p$-carrable.